cxnull/esp-alarm-assistant/README.md

 # Getting started

 ## Hardware
-- On your alarm's remote control buttons, identify which pins you need to short in order to trigger the arming and disarming.
+- On your alarm's remote control buttons, identify which button pins you need to short in order to trigger the arming and disarming.
 On [this Somfy remote control](https://boutique.somfy.fr/telecommande-alarme-on-off-groupes.html), the two connectors on one side of each button can be used (e.g. the two left pins of each button, or the two right pins of each button)
 - Solder leads to those pins on one side, and connect them to the relays on the other side.
 - Once the code has been uploaded and tested on the M5StickC PLUS, install the assembly close to the alarm siren, but in a place where it can't be seen and found easily.